Surprise! Trump promised a big boost for black colleges—and now he's cutting them a raw deal.

 Though the Oval Office meeting in February generated optimism among HBCU presidents, it was controversial among some students and alumni.
 A picture of the meeting that showed the presidents posing with Trump while Conway sat with her feet on the couch and her head in her phone was criticized as disrespectful.
 People who attended the meeting told Mother Jones that Conway was perched on the couch because she had been asked to take a picture of the large group and was then trying to get out of the way of the official White House photographer.
 But making matters worse, hours after that photo went viral, Secretary of Education Betsy DeVos described HBCUs in a statement as "real pioneers when it comes to school choice."
 A torrent of criticism followed from black campuses and their alumni, who wondered whether DeVos understood that most HBCUs were founded because black students were banned from attending whites-only schools in the Jim Crow South.
 (DeVos later corrected her remarks.)

-Students on some HBCU campus have protested scheduled visits by Trump officials.
+Students on some HBCU campuses have protested scheduled visits by Trump officials.
 In May, graduating seniors at Bethune-Cookman University booed and turned their backs to DeVos as she gave her commencement speech.
-Days later, Texas Southern University canceled a commencement speech by Texas congressman John Cornyn after students said they did not want to hear from him because he’s a Trump supporter.
+Days later, Texas Southern University canceled a commencement speech by Texas Sen. John Cornyn after students said they did not want to hear from him because he’s a Trump supporter.

-A backlash had begun brewing in February: At Howard University, DeVos met with the school's president as her first official act as Secretary of Education.
-The day after the Oval Office meeting with HBCU leaders, Howard students awoke to graffiti spray painted on the school's main yard that read "Welcome to the Trump Plantation.
+A backlash had begun brewing in February: At Howard University, DeVos met with the school's president as her first official act as secretary of education.
+The day after the Oval Office meeting with HBCU leaders, Howard students awoke to graffiti spray-painted on the school's main yard that read "Welcome to the Trump Plantation.
 Overseer: Wayne A. I. Frederick," referring to the school's president.
 Graffiti left elsewhere said "Wayne Frederick doesn't care about black people."
 (Frederick said he did not attend the Oval Office meeting.)
 Days later at a commemoration for the 150th anniversary of Howard's founding, members of a student activist group stood up with signs and a megaphone and called out the president in front of a packed auditorium.

 "Does this [potential] increase in funding buy the allegiance of HBCU presidents to Donald Trump?
 That is what I think is a great concern for students organizing on campus," Allyson Carpenter, the student body president, told me back in March.